obiwanus/focus-zig/LOG.md

 # TODO
-- Make the window scroll
 - Add a scrollbar
+- Open files in the left editor
 - Support 0, 1, 2 editors
 - Fix editing near the end of the buffer (crashes on insert)
 - Multiple cursors